acharabin/Baysian-Modelling-of-2023-WTA-Match-Outcomes/README.md

-# Baysian Modelling of 2023 WTA Match Outcomes
+# Bayesian Modelling of 2023 WTA Match Outcomes

 Capstone project for the Bayesian Statistics: Techniques and Models course at UC Santa Cruz.